jacksloan/qlab-rest/README.md

 Swagger proxy is serves a swagger-ui instance and proxies http requests to QLab

-To run locally, make sure a QLab project is open and run: `npm run start:swagger-proxy`
+To run locally, make sure a QLab project is open and run: `npm run start:swagger`

 [See Project README for more info](./apps/swagger-proxy/README.md)